PASSIONLab/OpenEquivariance/README.md

 commonly found in graph neural networks
 (e.g. [Nequip](https://github.com/mir-group/nequip) or
 [MACE](https://github.com/ACEsuit/mace)).
 To get
-started, ensure that you have GCC 9+ on your system and install our package via
+started with PyTorch, ensure that you have PyTorch and GCC 9+ available before installing our package via

 ```bash
 pip install openequivariance